gravitational/workshop/gravity_upgrade.md

     file by only saving data from the time duration specified (it's in Go time duration format).
 This option helps keeping the report file smaller and thus easier to attach to tickets.
+  + if for whatever reason the `gravity-site` Kubernetes Pod is unreachable or not working, the `gravity report` command won't work and for these cases there's low level command `gravity system report` that will collect a smaller subset of the usual info gathered by the normal command but should still be useful to start troubleshooting issues.
   + content of `gravity-system.log` and (if present) `gravity-install.log` files.
     These files are usually found in the installation directory or in newer versions they will be located in /var/log